jesscxc/hide-finder-trash-dock-icons/README.md

 2.)
 In [macOS Terminal](https://www.google.com/search?q=open+macos+terminal) run `killall Dock`

 3.)
-If the .app was added to run at log in (via Installation Section 4), do step 4e4 but use the minus symbol ("-") to remove the .app from startup.
+If the .app was added to run at log in (via Installation step 4), do step 4e4 but use the minus symbol ("-") to remove the .app from startup.